-I’m still on the hunt for the perfect carrot cupcake; specifically, one that will make me stop looking.
-Who knows?
-That may be impossible, but I’m having fun in the process!
-My ideal carrot cupcake is sweet, but not cloying so; dense rather that light, because I like a good dense carrot cake; and stuffed with lots of nuts, pineapples and maybe even a golden raisin or two.
+For the “best carrot cupcakes” the qualities would be sweet, but not cloying so; dense rather that light, and stuffed with lots of nuts, pineapples and maybe even a golden raisin or two.

 - 2 cups (9 oz) all-purpose flour